plumed/plumed2/src/pycv/README.md

 ./configure --enable-modules=+pycv --enable-python PYTHON_BIN=python3 LDFLAGS="`python3-config --ldflags`"
 ```

-It is also possible to compile the module as a `LOAD`-able stand-alone
+It is also possible to compile the module as a `LOAD`-able dynamic
-dynamic object.
-Once in the `src/pycv` directory, issue `make
+object.
+Once in the `src/pycv` directory, issue `make PYCV.so`
-PYCV.so` (`make PYCV.dylib` under OSX).
-The compilation step *should*
+(`PYCV.dylib` under OSX).
+The compilation step *should* pick
-pick Python-specific flags as long as the correct `python3-config`
+Python-specific flags as long as the correct `python3-config`
 executable is in your path.